Salt Palace: Calvin L. Rampton Salt Palace Convention Center (1996–present)

 Ground was broken for the current Salt Palace on April 27, 1994.
 Built on the site of the demolished arena, (Note: The second Salt Palace's exhibit addition—above 200 West and along South Temple—was not demolished, but was integrated into the third Salt Palace.) the current convention center boasts 515000 sqft of exhibit space, 164000 sqft of meeting space including a 45000 sqft grand ballroom, and 66 meeting rooms.
 The Salt Palace served as the Olympic Media Center during the 2002 Winter Olympics.

-In 1997 the Salt Lake Tribune published a front-page exposé about how the construction of the Salt Palace had been hastened by the county geologist who erased the Warm Springs Fault from earthquake maps of Salt Lake City so that the downtown area appeared to be free of faults, enabling the convention center developers to avoid the time and expense of an earthquake hazard and risk assessment.
+In 1997, the Salt Lake Tribune published a front-page exposé about how the construction of the Salt Palace had been hastened by the county geologist who erased the Warm Springs Fault from earthquake maps of Salt Lake City so that the downtown area appeared to be free of faults, enabling the convention center developers to avoid the time and expense of an earthquake hazard and risk assessment.
 The newspaper showed that the Warm Springs Fault runs north–south along W. Temple, directly adjacent to Temple Square and the convention center.
 A year later, a fault segment was found at the southern edge of the convention center, and expansion plans were halted until more earthquake fault studies could be completed.
 In June 1999, the expansion started back up after an independent geotechnical firm analyzed the expansion area and found no earthquake fault.
 However, in 2021, a federal study found that two earthquake faults intersect near the Salt Palace, with possible quake magnitude of 7.5, which would greatly increase quake damage.

 In honor of the "founding father" of Salt Lake's convention and tourism business, as well as Utah's proactive economic development efforts, the Salt Lake County Council voted to officially change the name of the Salt Palace Convention Center to the Calvin L. Rampton Salt Palace Convention Center in the fall of 2007.
+Much of the property on which the center was built belonged to church of Jesus Christ of Latter-day Saints (LDS Church) and was leased by the county beginning in the 1960s.
+In 2016, the LDS Church sold the 10 acre of land to the county, for a heavily discounted price.

 FanX, the biannual comic book convention, has been held at the Salt Palace Convention Center since September 2013.
 An annual family history and technology conference known as RootsTech is also held in the Salt Palace.

 A Republican presidential debate hosted by Fox News was scheduled to take place at the Salt Palace Convention Center on March 21, 2016.
 The event was cancelled after Donald Trump said he would not participate and fellow candidate John Kasich said he would not debate without Trump.

-A small public park formerly occupied the southeast corner of the building's lot, but was closed in 2020 to build an attached hotel.
+A small public park formerly occupied the southeast corner of the building's lot but was closed in 2020 to build an attached hotel.
 The 700-room hotel, known as the Hyatt Regency Salt Lake City, opened in October 2022.